History of the Toronto Maple Leafs: Conn Smythe era (1927–1961)

 Ceremonies for the opening of Maple Leaf Gardens, prior to a game between the Maple Leafs and the Chicago Black Hawks.

 After four more lacklustre seasons (including three with Smythe as coach), Smythe saw the increasing popularity of the team, and the need for a new arena.
 Finding an adequate number of financiers, he purchased land from the Eaton family, and construction of the arena was completed in five months.
 The Leafs debuted their new arena, Maple Leaf Gardens, with a 2–1 loss to the Chicago Black Hawks on November 12, 1931.
 Led by the "Kid Line" (Busher Jackson, Joe Primeau and Charlie Conacher) and coach Dick Irvin, the Leafs would capture their third Stanley Cup victory during the first season in their new home.
-They would go the distance in 1932, vanquishing Charlie Conacher's older brother Lionel Conacher and his Montreal Maroons in the first round, then in the semi-finals against the Boston Bruins, winning in the sixth overtime of the final game, and would not be overwhelmed in the Stanley Cup Finals by the hated New York Rangers.
+They would go the distance in 1932, vanquishing Charlie Conacher's older brother Lionel Conacher and his Montreal Maroons in the first round, then in the semi-finals against the Boston Bruins, winning in the sixth overtime of the final game, and would not be overwhelmed in the Stanley Cup Final by the hated New York Rangers.
 Smythe took particular pleasure in defeating the Rangers that year; he had been tapped as the Rangers' first general manager and coach in their inaugural season (1926–27), but had been fired in a dispute with Madison Square Garden management.
-The Leafs made the Stanley Cup Finals again the next season, only to be upended by the Rangers.
+The Leafs made the Stanley Cup Final again the next season, only to be upended by the Rangers.

 The Kid Line consisted of Charlie Conacher, Joe Primeau, and Busher Jackson (left to right).
-They led the Leafs to win the 1932 Stanley Cup, as well as four more Stanley Cup finals appearances over the next six years.
+They led the Leafs to win the 1932 Stanley Cup, as well as four more Stanley Cup Final appearances over the next six years.

 The Leafs' star forward, Ace Bailey, was nearly killed in 1933 when Bruins defenceman Eddie Shore checked him from behind into the boards at full speed.
 Maple Leafs defenceman Red Horner was able to knock Shore out with a punch, but it was too late for Bailey, who was by now writhing on the ice, had his career ended.
 Undeterred, the Leafs would reach the finals five more times in the next seven years but would not win, bowing out to the now-defunct Maroons in 1935, the Detroit Red Wings in 1936, the Black Hawks in 1938, the Bruins in 1939, and the Rangers in 1940.
 After the 1940 loss, Smythe talked the moribund Canadiens into hiring Irvin as coach; Irvin was replaced in Toronto by former Leafs captain Hap Day.